top of page

 How a Little Blue Acorn Became an Oak Tree

-My wife and I have loved climbing together for several years now, but it wasn't until recently that I decided to make a career of it.
-Although I started to explore the tree work industry while still in high school, it wasn't until after a long journey through life that I discovered my God-given passions for nature and adrenaline were the perfect fit for a small tree-service business.
+Ever since I was a boy, I have loved the feeling I got from climbing, but it wasn't until 2019 that I decided to make a career of it.
+Although I started to explore the tree work industry while still in high school, it took a long journey for me to discover that my God-given passions for nature and adrenaline were the perfect fit for owning a small tree-service.

 Here's the quick version of the story, if you care to know....